hcx-project/website/content/en/governance/_index.md

 ### Goevrnance Process
 The broad outline of the process would be:

-1. Swasth will form a core governance council for specifications with representation from across the insurance ecosystem (insurance, TPA, policyhodler groups, service provider representatives, small provider associations, academic institutions/experts in the area, the regulator, and relevant public bodies).
+1. <a href="https://swasthalliance.org" style="color:#335CFF;" target="_blank">Swasth</a> will form a core governance council for specifications with representation from across the insurance ecosystem (insurance, TPA, policyhodler groups, service provider representatives, small provider associations, academic institutions/experts in the area, the regulator, and relevant public bodies).
 2. The governance council will facilitate the formation of domain-specific working groups, who will create clear criteria for the evaluation of a proposal.
 3. Ideas for changes/enhancement is proposed by one of the group members.